ljpengelen/markdown-to-pdf/examples/cv.md

 Each micro service is a Spring Boot application, connected to its own PostgreSQL database.
 The micro services communicate with each other and the outside world via REST APIs and RAbbitMQ.

-Java, Spring Boot, RabbitMQ, PostgreSQL, JUnit, Maven, and Mockito {: .technologies}
+Java, Spring Boot, RabbitMQ, PostgreSQL, JUnit, Maven, and Mockito.
+{: .technologies}

 #### Euramax - May 2016 - December 2016